 These initial questions may seem highly personal and provocative.
 It is incredibly important that the treatment team ask them.
 It also demonstrates the culture at a high-quality facility.
 They are not afraid to discuss these things!

 Many people every year are victims in their own home to violence or are at risk for suicide.
 It’s a primary function of the treatment center to help people heal from such suffering by starting the dialogue in a healthy, supportive environment.
 Remember that such information is confidential, aside from three important exceptions:

 All of these situations are considered safety emergencies and may require greater clinical attention.
 Your admission team will describe some of these boundaries and regulations when you admit.
 Policies regarding confidentiality versus mandatory disclosure are not specific to any facility.
 These are the laws for the State of Colorado and require specific disclosure to the appropriate state agency.

-All of this information is used to build an overall clinical picture of someone so as to guide their treatment in helpful ways.
-It is vital for a treatment team to sort through all of this information and use clinical and scientific experience to make a difference in your health.
-This entire process is completed with a professional and caring approach which you deserve.
+All of this clinical evaluation information is used to build an overall picture of someone so as to guide their treatment in helpful ways.
+It is vital for a treatment team to sort through all of this information and use their clinical and scientific experience to make a difference in your health.
+We complete this entire process with a professional and caring approach which you deserve.